 Ecologies as Networks.
 Machines as Ecologies

 Homosapiens lead a remarkably lonely existence.
 For centuries, we have sought companionship in the domination or domestication of other species — both primitive examples of our desire to define the terms of how we interact with the world.
-Beyond cultivating these non-negotiable relationships, we dream of companionship, and seek it from afar, both through the machines built by our hands and
+Beyond cultivating these non-negotiable relationships, we dream of companionship, and seek it from afar, both through the machines built by our hands and from the stars as we seek to communicate with extraterrestrial life.

 The race to architect companionship via machine-powered communication is just as lonely.
 For all of the work on artificial intelligence, the outcomes are built from interface paradigms that have existed since the 1960s.
-What is a WhatsApp-powered interaction with a corporation, if not a human powered version of ?
+What is a WhatsApp-powered interaction with a corporation, if not a human powered version of ELIZA?
 We seek artificial companionship whilst disregarding the ecologies in our own world.

 Since the Industrial Revolution, all other organisms have existed at the absolute behest of a hierarchy organised entirely for the benefit of humans, and forced to cope with a variety of increasingly extreme challenges.
 We negotiate terms of co-existence with other planetary species and ecosystems by employing ever more complex systems of technological control.

 As such, green ecosystems often take the form of ‘states within states’, without autonomy, administered as semi-‘natural’ holes punched into grey concrete grids.
 Forced to self manage, and sometimes with outside administration, these ecosystems are by their definition under siege.
-Whether incidental cohabitation spaces within broader hostile environments or designed as ‘’, the whip hand of antiquated human dictates govern the terms for existence for the organisms that occupy this space.
+Whether incidental cohabitation spaces within broader hostile environments or designed as ‘planned spaces’, the whip hand of antiquated human dictates govern the terms for existence for the organisms that occupy this space.

 Regardless of the capitalist terms under which these ecologies exist, they comprise vast worlds unseen (or feared) by human populations where nodes and inhabitants exist both in defiance of concrete and motorcar, but also as vibrant networks of resilience and mutual support.

-, but today it is pervasive.
+This unenlightened state is not a universal human perspective, but today it is pervasive.
 Monolingualism is embedded across societies, regardless of economic or political affiliation and often the most extreme examples are forged in communion with intuitions of landscape and organisms, through appallingly stunted interpretations of them by colonial thinkers.
 Examples of such thinking are numerous in all cases of colonial contact with “untamed savages” in “undiscovered wildernesses”, but a visceral example can be found in the discovery of the land that would later become Melbourne, Australia by European colonialists, as retold by Bruce Pascoe:

 The attribution of Indigenous agricultural processes to the work of a white God is a perfectly encapsulated example of the poisoned belief systems that led to, amongst many other crimes, a system of organising landscapes and economies in which a key consequence was accelerating eco-genocide.
 Equally important is how this same worldview now poisons mobilisation in response to this self-inflicted threat.
 Much like Batey and Mitchell’s delusional personal gift from God, it is beyond dishonest to describe the symbolic act of a Western government recognising ecological collapse in 2019 as a ‘world first,’ given that representatives of vulnerable states have mobilised for decades against parasitic imperialism, often losing their lives in the process.
 In times of immediate crisis, such as the COVID—19 worldwide pandemic, colonialist intellectualism and policy ignores at our collective peril these Indigenous perspectives that have argued that we must treat the world as an interconnected, living organism with supreme complexity, fragile resilience and indeed, mystique.